zongqiooi/CS50/README.md

 3) ``Remove``: The food will be removed from the food wheel.
 4) ``History``: The history that keeps track of all the foods added and removed from the wheel.

-Visit the video demo here!: https://www.youtube.com/watch?v=r1k6uTqmVLE
+Visit the video demo here! https://www.youtube.com/watch?v=r1k6uTqmVLE

 That's all!
 This was CS50!